Our Application Toolkit is designed to make applying to study an undergraduate degree at Falmouth as seamless as possible.

 We'll save your place as soon as you accept a conditional or unconditional offer, and we'll let you know if we need any more information.

-If you're wondering how your application's coming along, or you're worried that you won't meet your conditions, our Applicant Services team is on hand to help.
-Get in touch using the details below.
+If you're wondering how your application's coming along, or you're worried that you won't meet your conditions, you can get in touch with us through the Applicant Portal for support and advice.

 Upcoming online events about applying to Falmouth

 If you need to speak to someone about your course, studying at Falmouth or your application, you can get in touch on the details below.